cccaballero/manolo_bot/README.md

 `AGENT_MODE`: Enable agent mode (True, False).
 Default is False.
 When agent mode is enabled, the bot will use agentic capabilities.

+`AGENT_INSTRUCTIONS`: (Optional) Custom instructions to guide the agent's behavior when in agent mode.
+This allows you to specify how the agent should behave, what tools it can use, and any specific guidelines for its operation.
+If not provided, default agent behavior will be used.

 #### Enabling image Generation with Stable Diffusion

 `WEBUI_SD_API_URL`: you can define a Stable Diffusion Web UI API URL for image generation.
 If this option is enabled the bot will answer image generation requests using Stable Diffusion generated images.